ashduino101/PolyParser/README.md

 Building from source requires CMake, a C++ compiler, and GNU Make.
 All you have to do is execute `build.sh` on Linux, or `build.bat` on Windows.
 To build for both platforms, run `python build.py`.

+# License

+This project and every dependency is licensed under the MIT License.